elimu-ai/web3-wiki/TOKENOMICS.md

 ## Past Contributors

-The elimu.ai software started out as an open source project in 2015.
+The elimu.ai software started out as an open-source project in 2015.
 During the first six years, more than [40 people](https://github.com/elimu-ai/wiki/blob/main/CONTRIBUTING.md#elimuai---open-source-contributors-) made contributions.
 And 10% of the max token supply was distributed to these past contributors when the `$ELIMU` token was [announced](https://medium.com/elimu-ai/introducing-elimu-our-community-token-7767eebed862) in July 2021.

 ## Max Supply